afrl-rq/OpenUxAS-SoI/examples/tasks/LoiterTask/README.md

 Loiter Task
 =======================

-An IMPACT task where a vehicle loiters around a point.
+An task where a vehicle loiters around a point.

 Files:
 ------